 In 1994, the defendant entered a guilty plea to kidnapping a minor and has long since served his sentence.
 In 2019, he filed a coram nobis petition challenging his sex offender registration.
 In Commonwealth v.
 Duncan, the Court ruled that the petition for coram nobis could proceed and it need not be treated as an untimely … Read more

-In a stunning turn of events, the PA Supreme Court in Commonwealth v.
+In a stunning turn of events, the Pennsylvania Supreme Court in Commonwealth v.
 Lacombe ruled that Subchapter I of SORNA is nonpunitive and, thus, applying it to individuals, who committed crimes and were sentenced before its enactment, does not violate the prohibition on ex post facto laws.
 This decision breaks with Commonwealth v.
 Muniz, which … Read more

 The defendant was convicted of homicide and sexual assault charges in 2000, was awarded a new trial, and in 2007 again convicted of the charges.
 In 2018, with the Innocence Project as his counsel, he moved for a new trial, arguing that changes in bitemark identification reliability and scientific validity had changed sufficiently to undermine … Read more